MehrdadJalali-AI/BlackHole/README.md

 ## Overview

-The Black Hole Strategy is part of the MOFGalaxyNet initiative, aimed at optimizing the characterization of Metal-Organic Frameworks (MOFs) using advanced computational methods.
-This strategy employs graph sparsification techniques and inverse link prediction to reduce the complexity of computational models while preserving essential structural features.
-The methods applied on MOFGalaxyNet as our previous project.
+The Black Hole Strategy is applied to the MOFGalaxyNet, which is a graph of MOF structures we previously developed.
+This strategy aims to optimize the characterization of Metal-Organic Frameworks (MOFs) using advanced computational methods, including graph sparsification techniques and inverse link prediction.
+These methods help reduce the complexity of computational models while preserving essential structural features of the MOF graph.

 ## Features